ibm-cloud-docs/vpc/about-confidential-computing.md

 You can use [Terraform](/docs/vpc?topic=vpc-terraform-for-hyper-protect-virtual-servers-for-vpc) to automate operations with {{site.data.keyword.hpvs}} for VPC.

 You can use your {{site.data.keyword.hpvs}} for VPC instance in **private-only** network configurations, in which the VPC doesn't have a public gateway, and the virtual server instance doesn't have a floating IP.
 You can connect to private endpoints of other services, including Container Registry and [IBM Log Analysis](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).
-The prerequisite is to have a DNS server attached to your virtual server instance.
+The prerequisite is to have a DNS server that is attached to your virtual server instance.
 You don't need to do any additional configurations.

 ## Recovering or upgrading a {{site.data.keyword.hpvs}} for VPC instance by using {{site.data.keyword.vpc_short}} Snapshots.